Genius (company): Merchandise

 Genius began selling branded merchandise in mid-2016, and engaged in "a T-shirt collaboration with rapper Pusha T's Play Cloths line for Art Basel" in December 2016.
 In 2017, Genius expanded its merchandise offerings with the launch of its "1997" collection, with a set of styles and themes inspired by cultural events of 1997.

-Acquisition by MediaLab (2021-present)
+Acquisition by MediaLab (Since 2021)

-Genius Media was acquired by the holding company MediaLab in September 2021 for USD$80 million.
+Genius Media was acquired by the holding company MediaLab in September 2021 for $80 million.
 Genius entered into agreement with MediaLab, who also own other viral websites and applications like Kik and Datpiff, to sell the website as it was "the ideal partner to propel Genius forward".
 Immediately after the acquisition, Bloomberg announced Genius was now laying off staff, though no official numbers were released.
 This was due to a "restructure" from MediaLab to shift the website's focus towards emerging artists.

+In 2024, the song "Euphoria" by Kendrick Lamar crashed the Genius website, a rare case in which a single song rather than an album caused such an occurrence.